Chapter-tier program

 Local EDGE.

-Local EDGE brings the EDGE mentorship model to the chapter level — a two-part chapter pipeline that builds the relationship muscle first, then graduates into the proven 5-step growth playbook.
+Local EDGE brings the mentorship model home to your chapter.
+Two parts, in order — we build the relationship muscle first, then graduate into the 5-step growth playbook that's already been proven.

 First, read why EDGE works →